Colorin Colorado: Helping children read... and succeed!

 Research-Based Methods of Reading Instruction for English Language Learners: Grades K-4

 This practical and accessible guide is organized around the five key components of reading instruction.
 The authors begin each section with a clear description of why instruction in that particular component is important and what that instruction should look like.
 The book includes descriptions of more than 60 lessons that can be adapted for many different levels of instruction, as well as a very useful glossary of terms related to literacy and English language learning.
-Clearly written and well-organized, this book would be equally useful to veteran reading teachers and teachers who are exploring reading instruction for the first time.

 Supporting English Language Learners: A Guide for Teachers and Administrators

 Learn how to help ELLs thrive in the classroom and school community from veteran educator Farin A. Houk.
 Written in a style that is thoughtful, compassionate, and easy to read, Houk offers numerous examples and specific strategies to assist school leaders (at the classroom, department, and administrative levels) develop a schoolwide plan for addressing ELLs' needs, allocating resources on behalf of ELLs, providing effective instruction, and becoming advocates at the district and local level.
-An excerpt from the chapter on assessment is available on the Heinemann website.

 Teaching English Language Learners in Elementary School Communities